 Creating a bibliography guides your readers to all the sources you have consulted or used in your research.
 As you prepare your research paper, you look for sources that will back up your thesis statement.
 You may realize as you work through this process, though, that you need to revise your thesis or the way you present your arguments.
 Developing a preliminary or working bibliography allows you to gather your thoughts while you work through your research paper.
-One way you help your reader understand your research process is to section your bibliography by author or subject.
+One way you help your reader understand your research process is by sectioning the bibliography in your Chicago 17 paper by author or subject.

 Heading Your Bibliography Sections